slatedocs/slate/source/includes/_attribution.md

 ### Headers

-Each request must contain the following headers.
+Each request must contain the following headers:

 Header                 | Value
 ----                   | -----